 Schools may be thinking about their EYFS practice when taking on children who are doing the 30 hours.
 Below are slides from a training session that was delivered to teachers from the maintained nurseries:

-Follow this link to read case studies, published by the Department for Education, on four early years providers that are using new techniques to run a sustainable childcare business.
+The Department for Education has published case studies on early years providers that are using new techniques to run a sustainable childcare business (opens a new window)

 Frequently asked questions